 The applicant has submitted Geotechnical Investigation Reports dated May 7, 1991 and March 31, 1998, prepared by Applied Earth Sciences.
-Following is a brief description of the site as excerpted from that report:
+The applicant's Geotechnical Report concludes that "based on the geotechnical engineering data derived from this investigation, the proposed construction may be made as planned".
+However, that report describes the lot in the following way: